"Environmentalist" used to be synonymous with "tree-hugger" and "liberal."

 So check out these tips from Nature Conservancy staff and leading environment bloggers on how to make personal, science-based choices to help save the planet.
-Then tell us your ideas for becoming an everyday environmentalist!

 "Smaller, local breweries offer a number of eco-advantages to the consumer."